nimiq/ledger-api/transport-comparison.md

   be restarted to be able to process an U2F request again.
 Just re-opening the app is not sufficient.
 - Due to the heartbeat U2F is heavy on the call stack and might crash the Ledger app according to Ledger, but this has not been observed yet in our app.
+- Can not connect to a Ledger if two are attached at the same time.

 ## Previous U2F results for old versions